Health Systems Management

 15 - 28 November, 2017

-Participants in this programme consider the complexities, in discussions with leading experts and visits to key health organisations.
-They hone their abilities to define economic and social priorities while implementing budgetary and other patient-oriented reforms.
+For health systems to be affordable and equitable, enabling them to save more lives, coordination between authorities is of paramount importance.
+Participants in this programme will consider the complexities of enhancing such coordination, in discussions with leading experts and visits to key health organisations.
+The programme aims to hone their ability to define economic and social priorities in order to implement budgetary and other patient oriented reforms.

 This programme is designed for